lmuntaner/tech-introduction-product-people/docs/spa/project.md

 Go to `public/index.html`.
 You can see the empty `<div id="root"></div>` in the `body`.
 It has none of the content displayed in the browser.

-Try to find where the text *Edit src/App.js and save to reload.* is and change it to **React Rules**.
+Try to find where the text *"Edit src/App.js and save to reload."* is and change it to *"React Rules"*.

 ### VueJS Application

-Create a new folder for our VueJS Application.
+Create a new folder for the VueJS Application.

 Create the following files: